 In User Level of IIS, we have Web Admin Services (WAS) which takes the request from HTTP.SYS and pass it to the respective application pool.

-When Application pool receive the request, it simply pass the request to worker process (w3wp.exe) .
-The worker process “w3wp.exe” looks up the URL of the request in order to load the correct ISAPI extension.
+When Application pool receives the request, it just passes the request to worker process (w3wp.exe).
+The worker process “w3wp.exe” looks up the URL of the request to load the correct ISAPI extension.
 ISAPI extensions are the IIS way to handle requests for different resources.
 Once ASP.NET is installed, it installs its own ISAPI extension (aspnet_isapi.dll) and adds the mapping into IIS.

-Note : Sometimes if we install IIS after installing asp.net, we need to register the extension with IIS using aspnet_regiis command.
+Note: Sometimes if we install IIS after installing asp.net, we need to register the extension with IIS using an aspnet_regiis command.

-When Worker process loads the aspnet_isapi.dll, it start an HTTPRuntime, which is the entry point of an application.
+When Worker process loads the aspnet_isapi.dll, it starts an HTTPRuntime, which is the entry point of an application.
 HTTPRuntime is a class which calls the ProcessRequest method to start Processing.

-When this methods called, a new instance of HTTPContext is been created.
+When this method called, a new instance of HTTPContext is created.
 Which is accessible using HTTPContext.Current Properties.
-This object still remains alive during life time of object request.
-Using HttpContext.Current we can access some other objects like Request, Response, Session etc.
+This object remains alive during the life time of object request.
+Using HttpContext.Current we can access some other objects like Request, Response, Session, etc.

-After that HttpRuntime load an HttpApplication object with the help of HttpApplicationFactory class..
-Each and every request should pass through the corresponding HTTPModule to reach to HTTPHandler, this list of module are configured by the HTTPApplication.
+After that HttpRuntime load, an HttpApplication object with the help of HttpApplicationFactory class.
+Every request should pass through the corresponding HTTPModule to reach to HTTPHandler, this list of a module is configured by the HTTPApplication.

 HTTP Handlers are the endpoints in the HTTP pipeline.
-All request that are passing through the HTTPModule should reached to HTTPHandler.
-Then HTTP Handler generates the output for the requested resource.
-So, when we requesting for any aspx web pages, it returns the corresponding HTML output.
+All request that is passing through the HTTPModule should reach to HTTPHandler.
+The HTTP Handler generates the output for the requested resource.
+So, when we were requesting for any aspx web pages, it returns the corresponding HTML output.

-All the request now passes from httpModule to respective HTTPHandler then method and the ASP.NET Page life cycle starts.
-This ends the IIS Request processing and start the ASP.NET Page Lifecycle.
+All the request now passes from httpModule to respective HTTPHandler then the method and the ASP.NET Page life cycle starts.
+This ends the IIS Request processing and starts the ASP.NET Page Lifecycle.

-When client request for some information from a web server, request first reaches to HTTP.SYS of IIS.
-HTTP.SYS then send the request to respective Application Pool.
-Application Pool then forward the request to worker process to load the ISAPI Extension which will create an HTTPRuntime Object to Process the request via HTTPModule and HTTPHanlder.
-After that the ASP.NET Page LifeCycle events starts.
+When the client request for some information from a web server, request first reaches to HTTP.SYS of IIS.
+HTTP.SYS then send the request to particular Application Pool.
+Application Pool then forwards the request to worker process to load the ISAPI Extension which will create an HTTPRuntime Object to Process the request via HTTPModule and HTTP handler.
+After that, the ASP.NET Page LifeCycle events start.

-This was just overview of IIS Request Processing to let Beginner’s know how the request get processed in backend.
-If you want to learn in details please check the link for Reference and further Study section.
+This was a just overview of IIS Request Processing to let Beginner’s know how the request gets processed in the backend.
+If you want to learn about details, please check the link for Reference and Further Study section.